 The TPM reference implementation allocates space for a configuration-defined number of transient resources of the maximum size supported by the configuration parameters.
 This allocation occurs during the compilation process of the reference implementation.
-The maximum size of the objects is determined by the structure definitions in part 2 of this specification.
+The maximum size of the objects is determined by the structure definitions in TPM 2.0 Part 2.
 The reference implementation presumes that, if a resource slot is available, then any object that might be stored in that slot will fit.